-According to a document, 17 buckets of wine per head and year were allegedly drunk in medieval Wien .
-But it is not known the exact volume of the unit of measurement (a bucket = 30 to 75 l).
-It should also be mentioned that wine was often stretched with water.
-The spiritual Johann quickly (1540-1612) condemned in any case an excessive consumption of alcohol in his book in the chapter "Weinsucht - from the vicious addiction of Trunckenheit".
-At that time, in many countries, the ancient custom of Zutrinkens forbidden.
-Also the famous preacher Abraham a Sancta Clara (1644-1709) thundered with haunting words from the church pulpit against the bad habit of "drinking".
-About drunkenness and alcoholism he wrote the epistle "Der Sauffnarr":
+According to a document, 17 buckets of wine were said to be drunk per person per year in medieval Wien .
+However, the exact volume of the unit of measurement is not known (a bucket = 30 to 75 l).
+It should also be mentioned that wine has often been stretched with water.
+The clergyman Johann quickly (1540-1612) condemned excessive alcohol consumption in his book in the chapter "Wine addiction - from the severe addiction of drunkenness".
+At that time, the ancient custom of Zutrinkens forbidden.
+Even the famous preacher Abraham a Sancta Clara (1644-1709) ranted in insistent words from the church pulpit against the bad habit of "drinking".
+About drunkenness and alcoholism he wrote the epistle "The Drinker":

 O drunkenness, you heavy addiction, bring some man into fornication.

 Of honor and good, in mockery and shame, of women and children in foreign lands.

 From art and wisdom to great folly, from healthy body to great illness.

 From joy and bliss to Jammer Valley, from food and drink in hunger agony.

 From peace and quiet in fear and need, from long lives to death.

 From the kingdom of God in eternal suffering, all of this comes from drunkenness.

 Consider your last hour well, so you will not drink yourself full.